Eight tips to accelerate your learning of Argentine Tango

 Visit Buenos Aires guided by a milonguero.
-If your goal is to master the Art of Argentine Tango, you will achieve a complete comprehension of Tango only if you become recognized by the community of best dancers there, which we call “milongueros” in a general way, but who are individuals, with a name and a reputation of great dancer.
-Not anyone who call himself “milonguero” is it.
-That is why you will need to be introduce by a member of this community.
+If your goal is to master the art of Argentine Tango, you will achieve a complete comprehension of Tango only if you become recognized by the community of best dancers there, which we call “milongueros” in a general way, but who are individuals, with a name and a reputation of great dancers.
+Not anyone who calls himself “milonguero” is a milonguero.
+That is why you will need to be introduced by a member of this community.

-We are at the edge of missing these milongueras and milongueros forever.
+We are missing more and more of these milongueras and milongueros forever due to the natural course of life.
 It is our last chance.
-If you care, come to Buenos Aires, seize your opportunity to meet them and take lessons from them, go to the milongas they go to, watch them dance and the way they behave, talk to them.
-Perhaps one day you will pass all these insights onto a future generation of milongueros.
+If you care, come to Buenos Aires, seize your opportunity to meet them and take lessons from them, go to the milongas they go to, watch them dance and how they behave, and talk to them.
+Perhaps one day, you will pass all these insights on to a future generation of milongueros.

-Argentine Tango is a way of life in which you make a work of Art of yourself and your life, sharing the beauty you create with other likeminded people, in a community that cares about you but do not demand from you anything other than being beautiful, and the pursuit of that beauty through the practice of dancing.
+Argentine Tango is a way of life by which you make a work of art of yourself and your life, sharing the beauty you create with other like-minded people in a community that cares about you but does not demand anything from you other than being a good dancer.

 Tango is a manifestation of what human kind can achieve.

-Authentic milongueros, those who love Tango and have dedicated their lives to this Art in such an integrated way that Tango is a synonym of Life, will look at you with sadness if you take Tango superficially, as mere entertainment, as a distraction, because Tango is in essence a way to take hold of your life, to be responsible for yourself and for your peers, and for Tango itself, as a manifestation of what human kind can achieve.
+Authentic milongueros, those who love Tango and have dedicated their lives to this art in such an integrated way that Tango is a synonym for life, will look at you with sadness if you take Tango superficially, as mere entertainment, as a distraction because Tango is, in essence, a way to take hold of your life, to be responsible for yourself and for your peers, and for Tango itself, as a manifestation of what humankind can achieve.